vkostyanetsky/Fastimer/README.md

 ## 😮 Why did you make this?

 Yeah, there are plenty of apps like this one, you are right.
-I wrote this one simply out of annoyance when [Zero](https://www.zerolongevity.com/) app for Android once again refused to show me a fast I did.
-I was tapping on calendar inside the application, but it was doing nothing.
+I wrote this one simply out of annoyance when the [Zero](https://www.zerolongevity.com/) app for Android once again refused to show me a fast I did.
+I was tapping on the calendar inside the application, but it was doing nothing.

-Have no idea what was wrong with it.
+I have no idea what was wrong with it.
 Anyway, the task is not that hard, so I just wrote my own timer ¯\\\_(ツ)\_/¯

 ## 🙃 How to install it?